JohnMaturan97/JohnMaturan97/README.md

 # Hi 👋, I'm John Maturan

-### Accomplished Cloud Engineer with specialized expertise in Cloud Database Engineering and a solid foundation in project management.
-Passionate about technological innovation, John excels in leveraging advanced AWS services, cloud infrastructure, networking, and security solutions in team-oriented environments.
-Currently focused on enhancing cloud computing and cloud infrastructure, John is committed to staying at the forefront of advancements in Cloud Engineering.
+### Accomplished Cloud Engineer with specialized expertise in Cloud Database Engineering and a solid foundation in Full-Stack Development and Project Management.
+Passionate about technological innovation, John excels at leveraging cloud-based services, cloud infrastructure, networking, and security solutions in team-oriented environments.

 ## Certifications and Certificates